Dummy pronoun: Extraposition

+At least in English, it-extraposition appears much more frequently than non-extraposition.

 Dummy objects

-In English, dummy object pronouns tend to serve an ad hoc function, applying with less regularity than dummy subjects.
+In English, dummy object pronouns tend to serve an ad hoc function, applying with less regularity than dummy subjects, though use of the dummy object can be traced at least as far back as the early sixteenth century.

 Dummy objects are sometimes used to transform transitive verbs to a transitive light verb form: e.g., do → do it, "to engage in sexual intercourse"; make → make it, "to achieve success"; get → get it, "to comprehend".
 Prepositional objects are similar: e.g., with it, "up to date"; out of it, "dazed" or "not thinking".
 All of these phrases, of course, can also be taken literally.
 For instance: